 After finding paradise on a Hawaiian papaya farm, filmmaker Jess Bianchi and jewelry designer Malia Grace Mau commissioned San Francisco artist Jay Nelson to design and build their dream home in just five weeks on the island of Kauai.
 The home, inspired by Hawaiian surf shacks, was built mostly with reclaimed redwood fencing and is located one block from the beach.
 "There are roosters, rabbits, and fruit trees on the property and you can hear the waves when you go to sleep at night," Bianchi says.

-Designer Kristie Wolfe built this bamboo treehouse that sits on fifteen-foot-high stilts and features a hanging bed on the open-air ground floor.
+Designer Kristie Wolfe built this bamboo tree house that sits on 15-foot-high stilts and features a hanging bed on the open-air ground floor.
 A trap door accesses the second level, which is enclosed and features a wraparound lanai and panoramic views of the lush jungle surround.
-The treehouse, available to rent via Airbnb, is just ten miles from Volcano National Park.
+The treehouse, available to rent via Airbnb, is just 10 miles from Volcano National Park.

 Set on a Volcanic Lava Field, The Phoenix House is located in Pahoa, Hawaii, at the base of Kilauea Volcano.
 The wood-clad tiny home, designed by Will Beilharz and built by ArtisTreeHomes, is an off-grid cabin that features stark views of seemingly endless black lava fields.
 The tiny home provides a minimalist experience that's available via Airbnb.
 Not far from the cabin are festive farmers' markets, coastal drives, and black-sand beaches.